 Note: If the Monitoring Device goes offline, it will not trigger the alert.
 The monitoring device must be online for the offline alert to trigger.

-You can add OIDs on a one-off basis when creating a new SNMP asset.
+You can add OIDs on a one-off basis to an SNMP asset.
 If using a Custom OID Monitor, any OIDs added here would need to be manually added into any other SNMP asset if you wish to monitor them on other assets.

 Select 'Add Custom Monitor' to create a new OID Monitor: